Submit A formAfter Hours Contact

 Drug Possession is one of the most common drug offences dealt with in the Local Court of NSW.
 While it may seem like a less severe offence compared to other drug-related charges, a conviction can still have significant repercussions on a person's lifestyle, career and travel plans.If you have been charged or arrested for Drug Possession, it is crucial to act quickly and have the right legal representation during this challenging time.
 Contact us and seek legal advice from our experienced drug possession lawyers at Faraj Defence Lawyers.

-WHat is the offence of drug possession
+What is the offence of drug possession

 Drug Possession involves having a prohibited drug in one's physical custody and control.
 This can also include ‘de facto’ or ‘constructive’ possession in which an individual intentionally places the illegal drugs somewhere else in which they intend to maintain control over them.